 The trap we need to be aware of

-Striving to be more productive and increase our efficiency can lead to obsession.
-We could wind up confusing achievement for happiness.
+Striving to for greater productivity and a constant increase in efficiency can lead to obsession.
+As a result, we could wind up confusing achievement for happiness.
 Happiness should be the inspiration for achievement, not the other way around

 When our happiness is too wrapped up in achievement, we are putting our happiness in the future.
-We are denying ourselves the right to be happy until we meet certain conditions.
+When we use productivity as a vehicle to happiness, we are essentially denying ourselves the right to be happy until we meet certain conditions.

 Have you ever said this?

 “I’ll be really happy just as soon as:

 – I get out of debt.